red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/flow-control.rst

         user said something
         bot say "Hi"

-Due to the event generation conflict resolution `'pattern b'` will fail for the user input "Hello", but successfully finish for the user input "Hi":
+Due to the event generation conflict resolution, `'pattern b'` will fail for the user input "Hello", but successfully finish for the user input "Hi":

 .. code-block:: text